nununo/pyVela2017/README.md

 * Requires `inputs.agd.source` to be set to `"arduino"`, which is the default.
 * May need adjustments to `inputs.agd.buffer_size` and `inputs.agd.thresholds` in the configuration.
 * Blow on the sensor and watch the candle react.
+* It is recommended to remove the "audio" input from the `settings.json` file.

 **Raw TCP network control**

-* Use telnet or netcat to establish a TCP connection towards the Raspberri Pi on the TCP port defined by `inputs.network.port` in the configuration (defaults to 10000).
+* Use telnet or netcat to establish a TCP connection towards the Raspberry Pi on the TCP port defined by `inputs.network.port` in the configuration (defaults to 10000).
 * Send commands terminated with CRLF.
 * Commands are digits terminated by CRLF that trigger the respective level videos.